 Do your French students speak too much English in class?
 As a foreign language teacher, I know how much we all want our students to speak in the target language, but that doesn’t mean it always happens.
 I get that it is hard and you sometimes want to give up.
-I even had a boy once who, several months into my class, told me to stop speaking Spanish so much, because he couldn’t understand me.
+One time, I even had a boy who, several months into my class, told me to stop speaking Spanish so much, because he couldn’t understand me.
 I teach French, so…I won’t call that my greatest teaching moment.
-If you want to speak and hear more French in your classroom, here are some tips that can help your students speak more French each and every day.
+If you want to speak and hear more French in your classroom, here are some tips that can help your students start speaking more French each and every day.

 1. Put visuals all around them.

 If you want them asking questions in French, give them a visual prompt so when they speak English, you only have to direct them to the visual.
 If they need to go to the restroom or sharpen their pencil, they need to ask in French.
 These easy-to-teach expressions will get your students speaking French early and every day.
 They’ll feel successful at communicating their needs and you will have set the expectation early.
 Need some handy classroom expressions to print?
 Here are two versions with the same expressions.
 Choose the version that will look the best in your classroom.
 Click on the images below to see them at TpT.

 I know that this can feel weird when you think they don’t understand and it can be exhausting because you spend so much of the day acting out what you are saying so that they do understand.
 However, if the expectation is for students to be speaking French in your classroom, it starts with you.
 You don’t have to move to 100% French right away.
 Just make a goal to add more French over time, and then try to do a self-reflection a few times a year to see if you are doing just that.
 Ready to speak more French?
 Here’s what you can do:

 a.
 Speak slowly, repeat yourself, use visuals in all of your presentations.